-Load on the decking unit on the cantilever is removed before the load on the decking unit at L. If the bridge collapses during unloading (situation c, d, or e in Sub-Section 11.5.2), it is not eligible for awards, except for aesthetics and video.
+Load on the decking unit at L2 is removed before the load on the decking unit at L1.
+If the bridge collapses during unloading (situation c, d, or e in Sub-Section 11.5.2), a value of 5 inches shall be input into the scoring spreadsheet for the deflection at D1 and D2.
+The scoring spreadsheet will add a penalty of \$20,000,000 to the Structural Efficiency score.